-- re-establishment/daylighting of 8,670 ft Orton Creek channel within the valley bottom and connection to Swain Slough, - establishment of a riparian corridor along the new Orton Creek channel, - addition of wood structures, alcoves, inset benches and complex channel (riffle, pools) to create optimal fish habitat within the restored channel, - modification of a large tide gate on Swain Slough at Elk River Road (TG-100) to allow a muted tidal prism and fish access into the restored Orton Cree channel, upstream of Elk River Road, and - connection with floodplain channels (M2-FP-3.0 and M2-FP-4.0) to create a fish friendly migration corridor through the agricultural lands.
+• re-establishment/daylighting of 8,670 ft Orton Creek channel within the valley bottom and connection to Swain Slough,

+- establishment of a riparian corridor along the new Orton Creek channel. - addition of wood structures, alcoves, inset benches and complex channel (riffle, pools) to create high quality fish habitat within the restored channel. - modification of a large tide gate on Swain Slough at Elk River Road (TG-100) to allow a muted tidal prism and fish access into the restored Orton Cree channel, upstream of Elk River Road, and - migration corridor through the agricultural lands.